irfanshehzadsandhu/logseq/pages/HoneyComb Business Domain Notes.md

 					- #### Credited Investor
 						- Investor will fill three questions for unlimited investment for 1 year
 					- #### Intermediaries
-						- Intermediatry will behave as a middle man for investment on behalf of businesses
+						- Intermediary will behave as a middle man for investment on behalf of businesses

 						  There are two profiles of him 1 - as an Investor and 2 - as an intermediatry Intermediary is also referred as an Entity.